Background pattern

 These include:

-• Difficulty sleeping, headaches.
+• Sleep problems, headaches.

-• Feeling very anxious, tense, confused, irritable, or agitated and mood changes.
+• Feeling very anxious, tense, confused, irritable, or agitated, and mood changes.

 Less frequent withdrawal symptoms include: